Department of Justice is now the Department of Communities and Justice. Find out more >

-Sample: Sample response to letter of demand – goods
+Sample: Response to letter of demand – goods

-When the other party receives your response, they will decide whether to accept your offer, put a counter-offer or take the case to court.
+When the other party receives your response, they will decide whether to accept your offer, put a counter-offer or apply to NCAT.

 If you and the other party reach an agreement, you should record any agreement with the other party in writing.
-For more information, see Resolving your dispute – Put it in writing.
+For more information, see Put it in writing.

-What you write in your response to a letter of demand could be used against you later if the case goes to court.
+What you write in your response to a letter of demand could be used against you if you end up going to NCAT.
 If you are not sure how to respond to a letter of demand, you should get legal advice.